nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list out all modules.
-2. Le Tracker shows a list of all modules.
-3. User requests to add a module and specifies the details of the module.
+1. User requests to add a module and specifies the details of the module.
-4. Le Tracker adds the module.
+2. Le Tracker adds the module.

    Use case ends.

 **Extensions**

-- 3a.
+- 1a.
 The user does not enter sufficient details for the module.
-  - 3a1.
+  - 1a1.
 Le Tracker shows an error message.

-    Use case resumes at step 2.
+    Use case ends.

-- 3b.
+- 1b.
 One or more of the details specified is invalid.
-  - 3b1.
+  - 1b1.
 Le Tracker shows an error message.

-    Use case resumes at step 2.
+    Use case ends.

-- 3c.
+- 1c.
 The module the user is attempting to add is already in Le Tracker.
-  - 3c1.
+  - 1c1.
 Le Tracker shows an error message.

-    Use case resumes at step 2.
+    Use case ends.

 **Use case: Add a lecture**

 **MSS**

-1. User requests to list out all lectures of the module he/she wants to add a lecture to.
+1. User requests to add a lecture to a module and specifies the details of the lecture.
-2. Le Tracker shows a list of all lectures of the module.
+2. Le Tracker adds the lecture.

+   Use case ends.

+**Extensions**

+- 1a.
+The module to add the lecture to does not exist.
+  - 1a1.
+Le Tracker shows an error message.

+    Use case ends.

+- 1b.
+The user does not enter sufficient details for the lecture.
+  - 1b1.
+Le Tracker shows an error message.

+    Use case ends.

+- 1c.
+One or more of the details specified is invalid.
+  - 1c1.
+Le Tracker shows an error message.

+    Use case ends.

+- 1d.
+The lecture the user is attempting to add has the same name as a lecture already in the module.
+  - 1d1.
+Le Tracker shows an error message.

+    Use case ends.

+**Use case: Add a video**

+**MSS**

-3. User requests to add a lecture to the module and specifies the details of the lecture.
+1. User requests to add a video to a lecture of a module and specifies the details of the video.
-4. Le Tracker adds the lecture.
+2. Le Tracker adds the video.

    Use case ends.